NVIDIA-AI-IOT/jetson-generative-ai-playground/docs/tutorial_text-generation.md

 !!! tip ""

-    Want to explore using Python APIs to run LLMs directly?
-See `[jetson-containers](https://github.com/dusty-nv/jetson-containers/tree/master/packages/llm)` for its LLM related packages and containers.
+    **Want to explore using Python APIs to run LLMs directly? <br>
+    See [`jetson-containers`](https://github.com/dusty-nv/jetson-containers/tree/master/packages/llm) for its LLM related packages and containers.**